OnChainDen/mls-contracts/README.md

 ```

 When a transaction is executed or rejected, the `usedNonces` mapping is updated to reflect that the transaction's nonce has been used.

+### Deterministic cross-chain deployment
+Both Organizations and Accounts can be deployed on multiple chains.
+When an Organization or Account is deployed on multiple chains, its corresponding contracts are expected to be deployed at the same address on each chain.

+#### Deploying Organizations

+Deploying an Organization is a two-step process:
+1. Deploying the Organization contract itself via the `CREATE2` opcode
+2. Initializing the Organization contract by calling an `initialize` function

+The two-step process is required to avoid using contructor arguments to set initial state, as constructor arguments influence the address of the deployed contract.

+Deploying an Organization is done via the contract `src/organization/OnchainCustodyOrganizationFactory.sol`, which has a function `deployOrganization` that uses the CREATE2 opcode to deploy an Organization at a deterministic address.
+This function deploys Organizations with almost no state or functionality.

+Organizations are deployed with the following facets only:
+1. **DiamondCutFacet**

+    The facet responsible for managing diamond cut facets

+    `src/diamond/DiamondCutFacet.sol`

+2. **DiamondLoupFacet**

+    The facet responsible for viewing diamond cut facets

+    `src/diamond/DiamondCutFacet.sol`

+3. **OrganizationInitializationFacet**

+    The facet responsible for later initializing the Organization contract

+    `src/organization/facets/OrganizationInitializationFacet.sol`

+After an Organization contract is deployed, the `deployer` (an address controlled by Den) must then initialize the contract by calling the `initialize` function on the facet `OrganizationInitializationFacet`.

+This `initialize` function can only be called by the `deployer`, and does the following:
+1. Adds the remaining diamond cut facets that make the Organization functional
+2. Removes the `OrganizationInitializationFacet` dimaond cut facet
+2. Sets the admins for the organization
+3. Sets the guardian address for the organization

+#### Deploying Accounts

+Deploying an Account is done via the Organization contract.
+Specifically, the Organization diamond uses a facet `src/organization/facets/OrganizationAccountFactory.sol`, which has a function `deployAccount` that uses the CREATE2 opcode to deploy an Account at a deterministic address.

+Unlike deploying an Organization, deploying an Account is a one-step process and no `initialize` function needs to be called.

 #### Files